mzdm/virtual_traveller_flutter/README.md

 - [Freezed ❄ – Data Class & Union in One Dart Package - by Reso Coder](https://resocoder.com/2020/02/11/freezed-data-class-union-in-one-dart-package/#t-1600693077177)

 ## Contribution
-The app is still in the development process and isn't sustainable for contributions yet.
+The app is still in the development process and isn't suitable for contributions yet.

 ~~If you wish to contribute, file an issue with an appropriate tag or propose a PR.
 If it is a breaking change, please create an issue first.~~